benhurtekeste/benhurtekeste.github.io/_posts/2024-04-26-vegan-restaurants.md

 </ul>

 <b><u>Cleveland, OH</u></b>
-<br>We were here for the total solar eclipse on 2024-04-08 and for me to propose to my then girlfriend.
+<br>We were here for the total solar eclipse on April 8, 2024 and for me to propose to my then girlfriend.
 <ul>
     <li>Foodhisattva</li>
     <li>Sakana</li>